 How do I gracefully retire from my job?

-Give adequate notice, write a professional retirement resignation letter, thank your employer, and offer to help with the transition.
+Give adequate notice, usually one to three months, write a professional retirement resignation letter, thank your employer, and offer to help with the transition.
+The way you leave is often what colleagues remember years later, so the calmer and clearer you keep it, the better.

 How do you tell your boss you’re retiring?

-Schedule a private meeting, share your retirement plans in person, then follow up with a formal letter.
+Schedule a private meeting, share your retirement plans in person, then follow up with a formal letter within a day or two.
+Don’t announce it in a group setting before your manager hears it from you.

 What do you say on your last day of work before retirement?